Dave200s1/Ethereum-Tracker/README.md

 **Important Note:**
 When connecting to WiFi keep in mind that this project utilizes the Wokwi environment , if you implement this on a bare-metal machine, use your own ssid and password.
-Furthermore if you want to display other currencies fill free to do so, CoinGecko supports various currencies.
+Furthermore if you want to display other currencies feel free to do so, CoinGecko supports various currencies.

 ## Used Technologie